Tech Recommendations (updated 11/2024)

 Needs are different, one person needs a good document scanner, another needs a good photo scanner.
 One needs to print a lot in black and another needs color.

-Laser has sharper text than inkjet printers, Laser is also better for volume over inkjet.
+Laser has sharper text then inkjet printers, Laser is also better for volume over inkjet.

 Printers for Home